Skip to main content

 PrivateLink connections

-To keep your data secure, you can set up private access to your applications without exposing them to the public Internet.
-Instead, you can access your applications over AWS PrivateLink, using private IP addresses.
+To keep your data secure and reduce latency, you can set up private access to your applications without exposing them to the public Internet.
+You can connect your applications and Guidewire Cloud over AWS PrivateLink, using private IP addresses.
+AWS PrivateLink provides connections between AWS Virtual Private Clouds (VPCs), with no data transmitted over the public Internet.

 Note:

-Access to this application is limited to users participating in the Platform Packaging and Pricing model.
+Access to Outbound PrivateLink connections is limited to users participating in the Platform Packaging and Pricing model.

-You can connect your Guidewire Cloud applications to external systems in two ways:
+You can connect your Guidewire Cloud applications with external systems in two ways:

 • Inbound connections